The Steamy East

 "Kill Me" in Mexico

-In 1966 and 1967, Editorial Diana, S. A., in Mexico, published Spanish translations of the following three titles of the "Kill Me" series.
-The translations came out in its Coleccion Caiman series of paperbacks.
+From 1967 to 1969, Editorial Diana, S. A., in Mexico, published Spanish translations of at least the following 5 titles of the "Kill Me" series, 4 of which are confirmed by copies in Yosha Bunko (below).
+The translations came out in Diana's Coleccion Caiman paperback series.

 Mátame en Tokio [Kill Me in Tokyo]